dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 We say that a type `T` is **potentially nullable** if `T` is not non-nullable.
 Note that this is different from saying that `T` is nullable.
 For example, a type variable `X extends Object?` is a type which is potentially nullable but not nullable.
+Note that `T*` is always potentially nullable by this definition.

 We say that a type `T` is **potentially non-nullable** if `T` is not nullable.
 Note that this is different from saying that `T` is non-nullable.
 For example, a type variable `X extends Object?` is a type which is potentially non-nullable but not non-nullable.
+Note that `T*` is potentially non-nullable by this definition if `T` is potentially non-nullable.

 It is an error to call a method, setter, getter or operator on an expression whose type is potentially nullable and not `dynamic`, except for the methods,